 When tartar breaks off, it doesn’t leave behind a smooth surface.
 If anything, your tooth might feel like it was chipped or cracked due to all the sharp edges there may be.

 Moreover, if a large piece of tartar broke off or if the tartar that chipped was on the back of your tooth, chances are, you might not even recognize it.
 Since it was at the back, it can be tough to identify whether you chipped a tooth or it was tartar that fell off.

 Nonetheless, in most cases, if you feel ragged or sharp edges on your tooth, it could very well be due to the tartar snipping off.
 However, for proper evaluation and diagnosis, visit your dentist.

-Although not bad, if your tartar broke off while flossing, it may be best to get it checked out by your dentist.
-Leaving the tooth exposed could give way to bacteria and cause cavities and other dental infections.
-For more information on treatment and prevention tips, contact Saifee Family Dentistry at (281) 350-5600 for more information on the matter.
-However, if you would like to visit us, you can find us at 21212 Kuykendahl Rd E, Spring, TX 77379, located in the middle of Game Stop and Tutti Frutti Yogurt Bar.
+While not uncommon, if your tartar broke off while flossing, it’s crucial to have it assessed by your family dentist.
+Leaving the exposed tooth could invite bacteria, leading to cavities and potential dental infections.
+For insights on treatment and preventive measures, reach out to Family Dentist Spring at (281) 350-5600 for expert guidance.
+Should you wish to schedule a visit, you’ll find us at 21212 Kuykendahl Rd E, Spring, TX 77379, conveniently situated between Game Stop and Tutti Frutti Yogurt Bar.